ThomWright/pokedex/README.md

 ### Graceful shutdown

-I should look up how Express shuts down when it receives a termination signal.
-Pretty sure it should shut down gracefully, letting in-flight requests finish first.
+I believe application code is needed to ensure the Express server shuts down gracefully, so that it stops accepting new connections and lets in-flight requests finish before shutting down.

 ### Observability